All Episodes

 It's certainly not over.

-I got the viceroy here, and I've got it here for a couple of reasons.
+I got the Viceroy here, and I've got him here for a couple of reasons.

 Breaking news of the night is that federal prosecutors have written and submitted a memo explaining why charges should not be brought against former FBI director James Comey.